daisydsp/python-basics-project/README.md

 # Python Basics for Data Analysis

 This project is a collection of Python exercises that demonstrate my understanding of fundamental programming concepts required for data analysis.
 It is based entirely on my completed course assignments.
+The exersises are done in Ukrainian, will be later translated to English.

 ## 📌 Topics Covered